Octaves and scale formation

 Because all of the major scales (or keys) are based on the same pattern they are equivalent, you can take a melody in one key and 'transpose' it into a different key.
 It will sound like the same tune despite being higher or lower in pitch.
 Transposing from C Major to D Major for instance, the notes C D E turn into D E F♯.

-Keys also come in different types.
-The pattern used to form the scale can be changed.
 For example the natural minor scale is built from the pattern:

 Whole, Half, Whole, Whole, Half, Whole, Whole